withastro/astro.build/src/posts/astro-023.md

 + <Fragment set:html={`<span>Hello, dangerous HTML</span>`} />
 ```

-`set:text` sets the element text directly, similar to setting the `.text` property on an element in the browser.
+`set:text` is also available to set the element text directly, similar to setting the `.text` property on an element in the browser.
+Together, these two directives give you a bit more control over the Astro output when you need it.

 ## Better builds with Vite v2.8